slicknode/slicknode/docs/docs/graphql-api/query-api.md

     # since `preview` was set to true in a parent field
     category {
       name
-      # This will also be returned in preview node, preview settings cascades
+      # This will also be returned in preview node, the preview setting cascades
       articles {
         edges {
           node {